LarrySnyder/teaching-materials/README.md

-# teaching-materials
-Misc. teaching materials
+This repo contains miscellaneous teaching materials that I've prepared at various times and decided to make public.